How to Calculate Golf Handicap - The Basics

 Golf handicaps began in the USA in 1911.
-The USGA has been modifying and improving the handicap system ever since.
+The USGA has been defining how to calculate a golf handicap and modifying and improving the handicap system ever since.
+In fact we have new changes in 2020 that will affect your handicap index.
 The USGA is the authority on official handicaps, even winning court cases against those trying to challenge that authority.

 So what the USGA is trying to do is ensure that players can compete on a level playing field.
 With a golf handicap, the theory goes, players can have a fair contest, adjusted for their abilities.

 - You: Your Handicap Index is calculated based on your play at one or many courses.
-But it's important to note that your handicap may change from course to course.
+But it's important to note that your handicap may (it likely will in 2020) change from course to course.
 So you will have both a personal handicap and in effect a course handicap.

 - Ability: Remember that your golf handicap is based on your "potential" ability, and not every score you've ever shot.
-The goal if to calculate your handicap over a representative number of rounds, eliminating your worst rounds and even your worst holes.
-Generally this means your best 10 scores out of your last 20 rounds will be used to calculate your official handicap.
-But if you don't have 10 scores, your handicap will be adjusted based on the number of rounds you do have, which is known as the Handicap Differential.
+The goal is to calculate your handicap over a representative number of rounds, eliminating your worst rounds and even your worst holes as there is now a limit to the score you can record for a hole, which will be limited to a net double bogey.
+Generally this means your best 8 scores (prior to the 2020 WHS system, it was the average of your best 10 scores multiplied by .96) out of your last 20 rounds will be averaged to calculate your official handicap.
+But if you don't have 8 scores, your handicap can now be calculated with just 54 holes of scoring.

 - Slope Rating®: this allows adjustments to your golf handicap based on the difficulty of the course.
 Obviously scores will be much lower on an easy course, so this is taken into account.

-- Tees Played: Slope ratings will change, even on the same course, based on the tees you play.
+- Course & Tees Played: Slope ratings will change, even on the same course, based on the tees you play.
 So the 7,200 yard back tees will have one Slope Rating and the 6,500 white tees will have a different Slope rating, which means your handicap is different based on the tees you play on a given day.
+Starting in 2020 you will have a Course Handicap for each course you play.

 What to Know about Your Golf Handicap